bxparks/AceSegment/README.md

 The `Renderer` has a number of statistics variables which track the minimum, average, and maximum amount of time taken by a single call to `renderField()` method, over the last 300 frames (default which is adjustable).
-Here are the numbers for a 16MHz ATmega328P:
+Here are the numbers for a 16MHz ATmega328P, using a frame rate of 60Hz, with 16 subfields per field for the `useModulatingDriver()` option:

 * DigitDriver w/ LedMatrixDirect
-    * min: 16us; avg: 47us; max: 96us
+    * min: 16us; avg: 80us; max: 108us
 * DigitDriver w/ LedMatrixSerial
+    * min: 16us; avg: 84-139us; max: 204us
+* DigitDriver w/ LedMatrixSpi
-    * min: 16us; avg: 82us; max: 196us
+    * min: 16us; avg: 30-55us; max: 80us
 * ModulatingDigitDriver w/ LedMatrixDirect
-    * min: 8us; avg: 12-20us; max: 192us
+    * min: 8us; avg: 12-20us; max: 140us
-* ModulatingDigitDriver w/ LedMatrixDirect w/ calcPulseFractionForFrameUsingInverse():
+* ModulatingDigitDriver w/ LedMatrixSerial
-    * min: 8us; avg: 12-20us; max: 124us
+    * min: 8us; avg: 12-20us; max: 212us
 * ModulatingDigitDriver w/ LedMatrixSpi
-    * min: 8us; avg: 16us; max: 92us
+    * min: 8us; avg: 12-20us; max: 100us
 * SegmentDriver w/ LedMatrixDirect
-    * min: 28us; avg: 36-59us; max: 80us
+    * min: 28us; avg: 36-76; max: 96us

 If we want to drive a 4 digit LED display at 60 frames per second, using a subfield modulation of 16 subfields per field, we get a field rate of 3.84 kHz, or 260 microseconds per field.
-The worst case elapsed time for `Renderer::renderField()` using the `useModulatingDriver()` option was observed to be 124 microseconds.
-That means that we would have slightly less than 136 microseconds of spare CPU cyles to do any other work besides rendering the LED display.
+All of the options had a maximum time of less than 260 microseconds.

 ## System Requirements